defuse/airgap/README.md

 ### Physical Access

-- The hardware used for the air-gap system is (initially) trustworthy.
+- The hardware used for the air-gap system is (at least initially) trustworthy.
   The adversary has not modified it to insert a backdoor, or even to make side channels easier to exploit.

 - The adversary does not have physical access to the air-gapped system while it